ROCm/hipBLAS/docs/orga.rst

 - Converting C++ exceptions to hipBLAS status.

-The `clients` directory
+The ``clients`` directory
 -----------------------

 clients/gtest
 `````````````
 Code for client hipblas-test.
 This client is used to test hipBLAS.
+Refer to :ref:`hipblas-clients` for more information.

 clients/benchmarks
 ``````````````````
-Code for client hipblas-benchmark.
+Code for client hipblas-bench.
 This client is used to benchmark hipBLAS functions.
+Refer to :ref:`hipblas-clients` for more information.

 clients/include
 ```````````````